dhdaines/playa/README.md

 [PAVÉS](https://github.com/dhdaines/paves) for this and other higher-level tasks, and it will be better, maybe.

+Also, for things other than extracting text, PLAYA is actually quite efficient.
+For instance, it is very good at reading logical structure trees.
+On the zoning bylaw above, extracting the entire tree with its text contents using `playa --structure` takes only 23.3 seconds, whereas doing this with `pdfinfo -struct-text` takes 110 seconds.
+The output is also friendly JSON, not some text you have to parse `;-)`

 ## Installation

 Installing it should be really simple as long as you have Python 3.8